mk-Guvi/react-basics/README.md

 7.)create components folder and create Title.js and inputField.js files init.

 8.)create the Title and Inputfield components and import it in app.js anduse these components in app component with its props.

+9.)In app.js,change ul to p-tag in map fuction and add checkbox inputfield in the map function